Szymon-Czuszek/SQL-Data-Science/README.md

 36. `CustomerWithHighestTotalDiscount.sql`: Finding the customer who received the highest total discount.
 37. `CustomerWithHighestProductQuantity.sql`: Finding the customer who purchased the highest quantity of a specific product.
 38. `CustomerWithMostOrders.sql`: Determining which customer placed the most orders.
+39. `EmployeeWithMostTransactions2016.sql`: Determining which employee had the most transactions in 2016.
+40.

 ## Contributing